 Of course the scientists engineered a kill-switch in all the uplifted animals.
 Just in case.
 But when I mention this to RocketCat, he just ... smiles.

 RocketCat stands about average human height, has digitgrade legs and a tail (which is kept along the spine inside a space suit and protrudes out a silly hole in civilian pants).
 The hands have retractable claws which RocketCat occasionally inlays with monoedge blades capable of slicing flesh to the bone and (eventually) cutting through most armor.
 Since like all felines the claws are shed, RocketCat only inlays for special occasions (wearing fingerless gloves).
-The hands are modified to be close to human in order to allow operation of standard equipment and controls (not to mention weapons).
-Fangs and teeth, on the other hand, are pretty much standard cat.
+The hands are modified to be close to human in order to allow operation of standard human equipment and controls (not to mention weapons).
+Fangs and teeth, on the other hand, are pretty much standard cat (well, standard for a cat the size of a human at any rate).
 Catnip has little or no effect, to deny Riggers an easy weapon (but they can smell it a mile away).

 His fur color is jet black, as black as the Boötes void.